 MTN South Africa was an early tester of 5G and clocked about 20 Gbps maximum speed.
 However, MTN South Africa has only a temporary 5G license solely for the purpose of conducting trials.
 It will need to acquire a proper license to provide commercial 5G services.

-For now, there are only two (2) commercial 5G networks in Africa.
+In Nigeria, while MTN 5G is now available in several cities, the telecom regulator granted an extension to 5G licencee, Mafab, to roll out commercial 5G services in the country.
+This means, that Mafab 5G is expected to go live in January 2023.
+For now, there are only eight (8) commercial 5G networks in Africa.
 It isn’t likely that we will see a widespread deployment of 5G networks across the continent really soon.

 Do you need a 5G smartphone yet?